Smilla Tarning Sønderby

 Smilla Tarning Sønderby (born 22 July 2000) is a Danish professional golfer.
-She plays on the Ladies European Tour and won the 2023 KPMG Women's Irish Open.
+She plays on the Ladies European Tour and won the 2023 KPMG Women's Irish Open and 2026 MCB Ladies Classic – Mauritius.
 In 2021, she won the NCAA Championship with Ole Miss.

 Amateur career

 Sønderby, from Kolding Golf Club, joined the National Team in 2017 and represented Denmark at the 2018 European Girls' Team Championship, the 2019 European Nations Cup, and twice in the European Ladies' Team Championship, winning the bronze in 2020 together with Cecilie Finne-Ipsen, Sofie Kibsgaard Nielsen and Amalie Leth-Nissen after beating Switzerland 2– in the bronze match.

 She lost the final of the 2019 Danish National Match Play Championship to Cecilie Finne-Ipsen, and in 2021 she finished runner-up at the Danish National Stroke Play Championship, one stroke behind Nicole Bonde Lorup.

 Sønderby finished 3rd at the 2020 Portuguese International Ladies Amateur Championship, behind Alessia Nobilio and Carolina López-Chacarra.

 She was educated at Handelsgymnasiet Ikast-Brande before enrolling at the University of Mississippi in 2020, majoring in journalism.
 Playing on the Ole Miss Rebels women's golf team, she helped her team win the 2021 NCAA Championship, taking part in three of four rounds and shooting a season-low round of 72 on the final day.